-As of 31 December 2022, six of the board members are considered independent: Jennifer Byrne, Katrin Wehr-Seiter, Frank Esser, Ramu Potarazu, Kaj-Erik Relander and Peter van Bommel.
+As of 31 December 2023, seven of the board members are considered independent: Fabienne Bozet, Dr Jennifer Byrne, Katrin Wehr-Seiter, Frank Esser, Ramu Potarazu, Kaj-Erik Relander and Peter van Bommel.

-The four current directors proposed by the B-shareholders are not considered independent as they represent a significant shareholder owning more than 5% of the company's shares.
+The four current directors proposed by the B- shareholders are not considered independent as they each represent significant shareholders owning more than 5% of the company's shares.

 Thai Rubin, Chief Legal Officer, is the Board Secretary.
-He is supported by Mathis Prost, Senior Manager, Legal Services Corporate and Finance, as Assistant Secretary to the Board of Directors.
+He is supported by Mathis Prost, Legal Services Corporate and Finance, as Assistant Secretary to the Board of Directors.

-In the context of the Board composition, the SES Nomination Committee will consider a diverse Board as adding value to the Company, not limiting diversity to gender diversity, but also considering, as far as possible, professional background, experience and age diversity.
+In the context of the Board composition, the SES Nomination Committee will consider a diverse Board as adding value to the Company, not limiting diversity to gender diversity, but also considering, as far as possible, professional background, experience, geographical background and age diversity.